d-markey/squadron/README.md

 1: the main program first spawns a CacheWorker
 2: the main program creates a pool of OtherWorkers, making sure the CacheWorker Singleton is advertized to OtherWorkers when they are created
-3: the pool creates new OtherWorkers as workload builds up, instantiating cache clients bound to the CacheWorker's SendPort
+3: the pool creates new OtherWorkers as workload builds up, instantiating cache clients bound to the CacheWorker's Channel
 4: OtherWorkers query the CacheWorker via their local CacheClient to avoid expensive computations that have been done already
 ```